DerpyStudent/cca-programming-electronics-fall-2016-monday/README.md

 Prepare a proposal for your final project.

-Create a new github repository for your project, and modify the README.md file to include **these four sections**, each of which should have a heading and a description.
-(To learn about formatting text in markdown `.md` files, read [this tutorial](https://help.github.com/articles/markdown-basics/).)
+Create a new github repository for your project, and modify the README.md file to include your project proposal.
+To learn about formatting text in markdown `.md` files, read [this tutorial](https://help.github.com/articles/markdown-basics/) and look at the [project proposal template](project-template.md).

-You can find a template [here](project-template.md).
+We've also created a [sample project proposal](sample-proposal.md) for your perusal.

 Your proposal should be thoughtful, complete, and should take into consideration the feedback you received from us and your classmates.
 You can always modify what you're doing later on, but your proposal should describe a complete project.